mona-actions/gh-pma/README.md

       --github-target-org string   Uses GH_PAT env variable or --github-target-pat option.
       --github-target-pat string
   -h, --help                       help for gh
-      --no-ssl-verify              Only effective if migrating from GHES.
-Disables SSL verification when communicating with your GHES instance.
-All other migration steps will continue to verify SSL.
-If your GHES instance has a self-signed SSL certificate then setting this flag will allow data to be extracted.
-      --output-file string         The file to output the results to. (default "results.csv") -t, --threads int                Number of threads to process concurrently.
+  -t, --threads int                Number of threads to process concurrently.
 Maximum of 10 allowed.
 Increasing this number could get your PAT blocked due to API limiting. (default 3)
   -v, --version                    version for gh
 ```